A recent study by Gartner forecasts that remote workers will account for 32% of the employees working worldwide by the end of 2021.

 Organizations should take stringent security measures to prevent intruders from accessing their networks and compromising remote devices.

-Let’s check out some of the areas that businesses should focus on to ensure the data security of remote workers.
+Let’s check out some of the areas that businesses should focus on to ensure data security of remote workers.

 Tips to Ensure Data Security of Remote Workers